Guruprasad

-Guruprasad (2 November 1972 – October 2024) was an Indian film director and actor in the Kannada film industry.
-His debut as a director was the 2006 film Mata which became a cult hit and his second film as a director is Eddelu Manjunatha.
-Both films did receive positive reviews and were considered for many award categories.
+Guruprasad (2 November 1972 – 31 October or 1 November 2024) was an Indian film director and actor in the Kannada film industry.
+His debut as a director was the 2006 film Mata which became a cult hit and his second film as a director was Eddelu Manjunatha.
+Both films received positive reviews and were considered for many award categories.
 He was known for portraying satire in a realistic way on screen.

 Guruprasad was found dead by a suspected suicide by hanging at his home in Madanayakanahalli, Bangalore, on 3 November 2024.
 Authorities said that he probably died between 31 October and 1 November, as his body was partially decomposed.